 24. How do you tell a male bear from a female bear?

 First, look for genitalia.
 It is usually easy to see on adult males, but can be difficult to spot on females.
 If you are still unsure, then watch for bears to urinate.
 Bears of all ages can be sexed by watching them pee.
 Male bears will urinate straight down between their hind legs.
 Females will urinate backward between their hind legs.
 Urination pattern is especially useful when you are trying to determine the sex of cubs.
-Additionally, the presence of cubs with an adult bears is an absolute indicator that you are looking at a female.
+Additionally, the presence of cubs with an adult bear is an absolute indicator that you are looking at a female.
 Male bears play no role in raising young.

 Watching a bear urinate is one of the easiest ways to differentiate between males and females.
 Female bears can be identified when they urinate backward from their hind legs.